 Composting

-Composting is one of the premier ways homesteaders and preppers alike create nutrient-rich fertilizer for their gardens.
-Ironically enough, it’s been on the chopping block in many local governments across the country.
-And to be clear, this isn’t only relevant for peat moss composting.
+Composting is one of the best ways homesteaders and preppers create nutrient-rich fertilizers for their gardens.
+Ironically, though, it’s becoming one of the projects that might get banned in many local governments across the country.
+And this isn’t just about peat moss composting.

-Organic materials cannot be disposed of in landfills in some states.
-The problem comes when the law is interpreted to apply to homeowners in their own backyards, including yard waste, tree trimmings, and food waste.
+Some states now ban organic materials from being disposed of in landfills.
+The problem arises when the law is interpreted to apply to homeowners, including yard waste, tree trimmings, and food scraps.

-As a result, some local municipalities may interpret these laws to mean composting is considered landfilling.
+As a result, some municipalities may treat composting the same as landfilling.

-In truth, most laws passed that govern DIY Backyard projects are done so based on the mighty dollar.
-They require permits and zoning laws to be changed which adds money to their balance sheet.
-In the case of going completely off-grid with regards to your power consumption, money is everything.
+In truth, most laws that govern DIY backyard projects that might get banned are passed with money in mind.
+They require permits and zoning law changes, which add money to the local government’s balance sheet.
+When it comes to going off-grid with your power consumption, money plays a major role.

-You will be hard-pressed to find a local government that will stop you from installing solar grids, backyard wind turbines, or anything that would generate electricity.
+Local governments are unlikely to stop you from installing solar grids, backyard wind turbines, or anything else that generates electricity.

-Many companies offer tax breaks and direct payouts when it comes to solar panels, but they won’t allow you to completely disconnect from the grid, or if they do, they’ll charge a steep fee.
+Many companies offer tax breaks and direct payouts for solar panels, but they won’t allow you to completely disconnect from the grid.
+If they do, expect a steep fee.

-As a result, any attack aimed at bringing down the power grid is likely to bring down yours as well.
+However, any attack aimed at bringing down the power grid will likely affect your own as well.

-Zoning laws and safety regulations can also impede on your ability to go off-grid, especially in urban areas.
-HOAs, for example, are more likely to ban going off-grid, or any prepper activity for that matter, simply due to aesthetics.
+Zoning laws and safety regulations can also interfere with your ability to go off-grid, especially in urban areas.
+For example, HOAs are more likely to ban off-grid living or any prepper activity, often due to aesthetics.

 Underground Bunkers and Shelters

-Even as celebrities such as Mark Zuckerberg are building personal bunkers, many municipalities are either banning them or creating labyrinths of red tape around their construction.
-Most of the pushback comes from zoning laws and issues with neighbors.
+Even as celebrities like Mark Zuckerberg build personal bunkers, many municipalities are banning them or creating complex red tape around their construction.
+Most of the pushback comes from zoning laws and conflicts with neighbors.

-In an urban setting, placing an underground bunker makes you the crazy person in town.
-Or so they say.
-As with most backyard projects, most of the issues will relate to an urban setting.
+In an urban setting, building an underground bunker can make you look like the crazy person in town.
+At least, that’s what they say.
+Like most backyard projects that might get banned, the issues usually stem from the urban setting.

-Most people worry that this makes the underground bunker public knowledge, and in a SHTF scenario, the fewer people know about your shelter the better.
+Most people worry that getting a permit will make their underground bunker public knowledge.
+And in a SHTF scenario, the fewer people who know about your shelter, the better.

 It seems that even rural towns are cracking down on the act of keeping livestock on your property, especially within city limits.
 That is because neighbors do not want to deal with the smells and sounds associated with livestock.